 Upper and Lower Triangular Correlation Tables with Pandas

 In this section, we are going to use NumPy and Pandas together with our correlation matrix (we have saved it as

 import numpy as np def triang(cormat, triang='lower'): if triang == 'upper': rstri = pd.DataFrame(np.triu(cormat.values), index=cormat.index, columns=cormat.columns).round(3) rstri = rstri.iloc[:,1:] rstri.drop(rstri.tail(1).index, inplace=True) if triang == 'lower': rstri = pd.DataFrame(np.tril(cormat.values), index=cormat.index, columns=cormat.columns).round(3) rstri = rstri.iloc[:,:-1] rstri.drop(rstri.head(1).index, inplace=True) rstri.replace(to_replace=[0,1], value='', inplace=True) return(rstri)Code language: Python (python)

-Now, there are of course other ways to communicate a correlation matrix.
-For example, we can explore the relationship between each variable (if they’re not too many) using Pandas scatter_matrix method to create a pair plot.
-Other options are to create a correlogram or a heatmap, for instance (see the post named 9 Data Visualization Techniques in Python you Need to Know, for more information about both these two methods).
+Now, there are, of course, other ways to communicate a correlation matrix.
+For example, we can explore the relationship between each variable (if they are not too many) using Pandas scatter_matrix method to create a pair plot.
+Other options are creating a correlogram or a heatmap, for instance (see the post named 9 Data Visualization Techniques in Python you need to Know, for more information about these two methods).

 The above heatmap can be reproduced with the code found in the Jupyter Notebook here.

-If there’s something that needs to be corrected, or something that should be added to this correlation matrix in Python tutorial, drop a comment below.
+If there is something that needs to be corrected or something that should be added to this correlation matrix in Python tutorial, drop a comment below.

 Here are some Python tutorials that will help you on your journey:

 - Coefficient of Variation in Python with Pandas & NumPy

 - MANOVA in Python Made Easy using Statsmodels